armache/CommodityInsights-API/README.md

 ## Project Description

-This is the backend project for [Commodity Insights](https://commodity-insights.azurewebsites.net/) application
+This is the backend project for [Commodity Insights](https://commodity-insights.azurewebsites.net/) application.

 On start up it processes Excel file using open source SpreadsheetLight library, then via the code first approach creates and populates the database in SQL Server.